BiswasAnanya/saucedemo-manual-testing/02-requirements-analysis/requirement.analysis.md

 | Usability / Responsiveness | REQ-INV-06, REQ-CART-01, REQ-CART-02, REQ-CKT2-05 | Unresponsive UI elements (buttons, links) for `error_user` |
 | UI / Visual Consistency | REQ-INV-04, REQ-CART-03 | Layout and alignment inconsistencies for `visual_user` |

 ### Out of Scope

-The following non-functional areas were not evaluated as part of this project:

-* **Compatibility** — testing was limited to Chrome on a single OS; no cross-browser or cross-device testing was performed.
+- **Compatibility** — No cross-browser or cross-device testing was performed.
-* **Load/Performance testing** — no dedicated load-testing tools were used; performance observations above are limited to manual, single-user page-load observation.
+- **Load/Performance testing** — Performance observations were limited to manual, single-user page-load checks.

 ## Assumptions

-* SauceDemo does not provide official requirement documentation; all requirements in this document were reverse-engineered from observed application behavior rather than derived from a formal specification.
+- SauceDemo does not provide official requirement documentation; requirements were reverse-engineered from observed application behavior.
-* Where application behavior was ambiguous or inconsistent (e.g., special-user quirks), the requirement was written to reflect the intended/expected behavior for standard usage, with deviations treated as defects rather than alternate valid requirements.
-* Requirements reflect the application's behavior as observed in July 2026 and may not account for later changes to the live site.
+- Where behavior was ambiguous or inconsistent, requirements reflect the intended behavior for standard usage, with deviations treated as defects.
+Requirements reflect observations made in July 2026 and may not account for later changes to the live site.